 According to Moz and their beginner’s guide, SEO is a “marketing discipline focused on growing visibility in organic (non-paid) search engine results”.

-That means all those “magic tricks” you do in order to drive traffic to your blog/website, improve ranking on a search engine and increase awareness of your blog in search engines in order to bring visitors.
+That means all those “magic tricks” you do to improve ranking and increase awareness of your blog in search engines in order to bring visitors.

 Once the plugin is installed, it has a very easy-to-understand interface which guide you through the plugin’s main features: